LivePersonInc/knowledge-center-archive/pages/documents/Messaging Channels/email-connect.md

 ![](img/Email-connect-step-3.png)

-### Step 4 Start receiving and responding to emails in LiveEngage
+### Step 4 Start receiving and responding to emails in the Conversational Cloud

-You can test your setup by sending an email from your email account to the email address you connected in LiveEngage.
-When the message shows up in LiveEngage, you can respond as an agent and see the response in the sender’s email account.
+You can test your setup by sending an email from your email account to the email address you connected in the Conversational Cloud.
+When the message shows up in the Agent Workspace, you can respond as an agent and see the response in the sender’s email account.

 {: .notice}
 EmailConnect service will wait for 10 minutes before start polling emails from Brand’s configured email address.
-It may take upto 10 minutes for brand to see the first email in LiveEngage.
+It may take up to 10 minutes for brand to see the first email in the Conversational Cloud.

 ### Step 5: Setup for file attachments (optional)
 Email Connect uses Agent and Consumer File Sharing feature and supports these file types - JPEG, JPG, PNG, GIF, PDF, DOCx, XLSx, and PPTx.